zajitschek/metaanalysis/chapters/chapter3.md

 | Four2009 | Four2009a | Four2019c2   | virus     | 6.3          | 19        | 33.3        | 10       |
 | Four2009 | Four2009b | Four2019c2   | bacteria  | 6.3          | 19        | 14.4        | 12       |

 > Control_grID is used to indicate that the same control group was used as a comparator to two different cohorts/group that were subject to different types of (could also be levels) of experimental treatment (virus, bacteria).
-This can be visually confrmed by the identical values of means and sample sizes for the control group, but different ones for the treatment groups.
+This can be visually confirmed by the identical values of means and sample sizes for the control group, but different ones for the treatment groups.
 The resulting effect sizes are not independent, but in a different way than if the same animals were measured for different traits or more than once for the same trait (rows 3 and 4).
 This non-independence is captured by combination of CohortID and Control_grID and could be taken into account in statistical models.

+​
+​
 **Why should we record meta-data when extracting data for a meta-analysis?**

 Meta-data are the detailed description of all extracted variables/columns and all other variables/columns derived from them.
 More specifically, they describe how the data were coded (e.g. the measurement units, how conversions were made,  e.g. whether sex was coded as "F" and "M" and "B" [and what these values/letters mean], how missing values were coded, and anything else that would allow you or somebody to extract and code the same data).